IntegralEquations/Inti.jl/docs/src/tutorials/getting_started.md

 where ``g`` is a (given) boundary datum, ``\nu`` is the outward unit normal to ``\Gamma``, ``k`` is the constant wavenumber, and ``r = ||\boldsymbol{x}||`` is the radial coordinate.

-!!! note "Sommerfeld radiation condition"
+!!! tip "Sommerfeld radiation condition"
-    The last condition is the *Sommerfeld radiation condition, and is required to ensure the uniqueness of the solution; physically, it means that the solution ``u`` *radiates energy towards infinity*.
+    The last condition is the *Sommerfeld radiation condition*, and is required to ensure the uniqueness of the solution; physically, it means that the solution sought should radiate energy towards infinity.

 Let us begin by specifying the partial differential equation, and creating the domain, mesh, and quadrature for the problem: